 The development phase

-The development of the basic concept and the curriculum is accompanied by the Research Data Working Group of the U Bremen Research Alliance, in which all member institutions are represented by representatives.
-After an intensive external research on existing training concepts and curricula, a qualitative survey of the status quo and training demands in the U Bremen Research Alliance was carried out in 2020.
-In more than 70 guided interviews, competence needs in Research Data Management and Data Science were assessed among members of different status groups and sectors (management, infrastructure and research).
-The focus was on (senior) scientists from all scientific disciplines, representatives of the research data repositories located in Bremen (PANGAEA, Qualiservice) and coordinators of internal and external graduate programs who are able to derive qualification needs from their daily work.
+The development of the basic concept and the curriculum was monitored by the Research Data Working Group of the U Bremen Research Alliance (UBRA), in which UBRA member institutions, consortia of the National Research Data Infrastructure (NFDI) as well as Research Data Management (RDM) and Data Science (DS) initiatives are represented.
+After an intensive review of existing training concepts and curricula (e. g. position paper on DS learning contents of the Society of Computer Science (Society of Computer Science, 2019), the FAIRsFAIR teaching and training handbook for higher education institutions (Engelhardt et al. 2022) and the EDISON DS competence framework (Demchenko et al. 2018)), a qualitative survey assessing the status quo and training demands in participating institutions and initiatives was carried out in 2020.
+We conducted more than 70 guided interviews to assess the competence demands in RDM and DS from different status groups and sectors (management, infrastructure, and research).
+The focus was on (senior) scientists from all scientific disciplines of UBRA, representatives of the research data repositories located in Bremen (PANGAEA, QUALISERVICE) and coordinators of graduate programmes.

 The Data Train model

-- Invited talks from the private sector and academia ("Data Stories")
+- Inspiring talks from the private sector and academia, accompanied by networking opportunities (Data Stories)

 In addition, we would like to establish further components such as: